Best Fly Reels For A Novice

 CLA3 is fully machined of 6061-T6 proprietary aluminum and fully anodized.
 It

-has a larger drag knob and has a very dependable Delrin 500AF Teflon
+has a larger drag knob and a very dependable Delrin 500AF Teflon

 self-lubricating drag system.
-It has a 3.5" diameter and weights 5.5
+It has a 3.5" diameter and weighs 5.5

 the larger fish.